 The primary goal is usually to remove the bony enlargement, which relieves pressure on the bursa and soft tissues; related issues, such as a degeneration in the Achilles tendon, may be addressed at the same time.
 Although the exact details of the procedure may vary based on your age, condition, and health status, often an incision is made on the inside of the heel next to the Achilles, through which prominent bone growth is removed.

 It will be important to follow your doctor’s orders for post-op care very closely, especially if any tendon repair was conducted.
 This will help you recover faster and prevent complications or chronic problems.As with any condition, the best strategy is to be proactive and get any issues thoroughly checked and addressed as soon as you notice them.
 Earlier treatment stops the progression sooner and can help you avoid surgery.
-To set up an appointment with Carolina Podiatry Group in Lancaster, Fort Mill, or Chester, SC, please call 888-569-9559 today.
+To set up an appointment with Carolina Podiatry Group in Lancaster, Rock Hill, or Indian Land, SC, please call 888-569-9559 today.